lthms/soap.coffee-lthms/site/posts/Coqffi-1-0-0.md

 ### Pure values

-`coqffi` decides whether or not a given OCaml values is pure or impure with the following heuristics:
+`coqffi` decides whether or not a given OCaml value is pure or impure with the following heuristics:

 - Constants are pure